9 Things to do in Gozo

 Ta Mena Estate is the perfect place to learn about the delicious food produced on Gozo!
 The family-run farm produces olive oil, wines, tomato paste, fruits, and cheese, among other products.
 They use traditional recipes passed down for generations from times when there wasn’t the technology to preserve food.
 In these times, the people of Gozo would use natural preservation methods, one of which is used to make the famous tomato paste at Ta Mena Estate.

-Now the family offer guided tours and food tastings so visitors can learn about local food, culture, folklore, and the history of Gozo.
+Now the family offers guided tours and food tastings so visitors can learn about local food, culture, folklore, and the history of Gozo.
 Best of all, you’ll be doing so while you’re sitting amongst beautiful farmland and rolling green hills; it’s the perfect way to combine food and nature.

 8. Comino Day Trip